Skip to content

 for device in diagram.devices:

-self._draw_device(dwg, device)
+component_renderer.draw_device_box(dwg, device)

-if diagram.show_gpio_diagram:
+if diagram.show_legend:

 # Save